The Stars at Noon: Legacy and influence

 Writing for The Guardian in 2012, Scottish novelist Alan Warner cited The Stars at Noon as evidence that Johnson is "one of America's greatest fiction writers."
 Writing for The Daily Beast in 2017, Jeremy Kryt called the novel "excellent" and compared its "shiftless gringo's point of view" to that of Oliver Stone's film Salvador (1986), writing, "Yet one could argue that Johnson's lost and nameless heroine is the more sympathetic character—and a more tragic figure—than Stone's protagonist."

 The novel inspired "The Sprawl" by Sonic Youth, a song from the band's fifth studio album Daydream Nation (1989).
 The lyrics for the song's first verse were taken directly from The Stars at Noon by the band's vocalist and guitarist Kim Gordon.

 Film adaptation

 The novel was adapted by Claire Denis, Léa Mysius and Andrew Litvack into the 2022 film Stars at Noon.
 The film was directed by Claire Denis and stars Joe Alwyn and Margaret Qualley.
 Claire Denis read Johnson's novel a decade earlier and assessed it as a love story between two people who develop a relationship solely due to the context of the revolution.
 She added, "It's also about the fear and the terror of love, the fear of failure."
-Whereas the novel is set in 1984 during the Nicaraguan Revolution, the film is set in a present day Nicaragua during the COVID-19 pandemic.
+Whereas the novel is set in 1984 during the Nicaraguan Revolution, the film is set in present-day Nicaragua during the COVID-19 pandemic.